 In public universities, the language of instruction is usually Latvian, but also include courses in English for foreign students.
 There are almost 200 international study programmes (Bachelors, Masters and PhDs) and courses taught entirely in English for those who want to study abroad in Latvia.
 You can usually find Russian-taught courses in private universities.

 There are no unified language requirements aimed at foreign students in Latvia.
-An advantage of studying abroad in Latvia is that most higher education institutions do not strictly define the need for internationally recognized language tests (although some schools ask for IELTS or TOEFL).
+An advantage of studying abroad in Latvia is that most higher education institutions do not strictly define the need for internationally recognized language tests (although some schools ask for IELTS, PTE Academic, or TOEFL).
 Language skills are usually checked during the interview process of prospective student.
 It is possible that the higher education establishment organises its own formal testing for language skills.

 Develop your academic English language skills in order to meet the English language requirements at Latvian universities offering degree studies for international students.
 Choose an English language school anywhere in the world and pick your preferred English exam preparation course from diverse language course options.